Strikes cripple Britain's railways, unions warn of more to come

 "Repealing these 1970s-era restrictions will give businesses freedom to access fully skilled staff at speed, all while allowing people to get on with their lives uninterrupted to help keep the economy ticking."

-(Reporting by Kylie MacLellan, Muvija M and William James, editing by Elizabeth Piper)
+(Reporting by Kylie MacLellan, Muvija M and William James, editing by Elizabeth Piper; Editing by Bernadette Baum)

 ((william.james@thomsonreuters.com; @wjames_reuters; +44 20 7513 4401;))